port-labs/bitbucket-workspace-data/README.md

 - `BITBUCKET_PASSWORD` - BitBucket account password
 - `BITBUCKET_PROJECTS_FILTER` - An optional comma separated list of BitBucket projects to filter.
 If not provided, all projects will be fetched.
 - `WEBHOOK_SECRET` - An optional secret to use when creating a webhook in Port.
 If not provided, `bitbucket_webhook_secret` will be used.
 - `PORT_API_URL` - If not provided, the variable defaults to the EU Port API.
-For US region-based organizations, use `https://api.us.getport.io/v1` instead.
+For US organizations use `https://api.us.getport.io/v1` instead.

 Done! any change that happens to your project, repository or pull requests in Bitbucket will trigger a webhook event to the webhook URL provided by Port.
 Port will parse the events according to the mapping and update the catalog entities accordingly.